MoeHcci/SecretGiftExchangeGenerator/README.md

 <p> If the number of people is odd.
 Then, one person is chosen at random and is removed from the game </p>
 <p> For an even list of people. the list of people is shuffled at random.
 Then, each person is assigned a person </p>
 <p> The project is displayed in a function format.
 Therefore, all you need to is run the function</p>
+<p> To run the project.
+Open the SecretGiftExchangeGenerator.ipynb file and run the secreteGift function.
+Ensure the correct .ods file is attached </p>